Justin Tranter: 2014–present: Focus on songwriting

 After signing with Warner Chappell, Tranter began working with artists such as Justin Bieber, Selena Gomez, Hailee Steinfeld, Fifth Harmony, and Fall Out Boy.
 In December 2015, Tranter was named one of the "20 Biggest Breakouts of 2015" by Rolling Stone for their songwriting contributions to the pop charts of that year.
 Tranter frequently collaborates with Julia Michaels and multiple songs co-written by the pair have appeared on Billboard charts; two such tracks, Gomez's "Good for You" and Bieber's "Sorry", topped the Mainstream Top 40.
 Tranter and Michaels also teamed up to co-write Gwen Stefani's third solo studio album This Is What the Truth Feels Like (2016).
 Tranter has since written for artists ranging from Britney Spears and Demi Lovato to Imagine Dragons and Linkin Park.
+Their songwriting work on Michaels's song "Issues" earned Tranter a Song of the Year nomination at the 2018 Grammy Awards.

-Beginning in 2020, Tranter has worked on music for film and television.
-They were an executive producer and songwriter for the soundtracks to the Hulu film Happiest Season (2020), Billy Porter's directorial debut Anything's Possible, and the Netflix film Purple Hearts (both 2022).
-They also co-wrote the end title song for Billy Eichner's film Bros (2022), "Hindsight".
-In 2023, Tranter will be an executive producer and songwriter for the soundtracks to Larin Sullivan's film The Young King and the Paramount+ Grease prequel television series Grease: Rise of the Pink Ladies.
+Tranter has worked on music for film and television.
+They co-wrote the song "Home" performed by Nick Jonas for the soundtrack to the animated film Ferdinand (2017), which earned Tranter a nomination for the Golden Globe Award for Best Original Song at the 2018 ceremony.
+They also co-wrote "Hindsight", the end title song for Billy Eichner's film Bros (2022).
+Furthermore, Tranter was an executive producer and songwriter for the soundtracks to the Hulu film Happiest Season (2020), Billy Porter's directorial debut Anything's Possible, the Netflix film Purple Hearts (both 2022), the Paramount+ Grease prequel television series Grease: Rise of the Pink Ladies (2023), and Larin Sullivan's film The Young King.

+Tranter was nominated for Songwriter of the Year, Non-Classical at the 2024 Grammy Awards for their work on songs by Reneé Rapp, Måneskin, Marisa Davila, Baby Tate, Talk, and Miley Cyrus.
+At the 2025 ceremony, Tranter received their second Song of the Year nomination for Chappell Roan's "Good Luck, Babe!", which they co-wrote with Roan and Dan Nigro.
+The three had previously collaborated on the track "My Kink Is Karma" from Roan's debut studio album The Rise and Fall of a Midwest Princess (2023).